raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 - nodes are code-reviewed modules,
 - dependencies are declared by output contract,
 - node outputs are scoped by run ID,
-- node tasks receive explicit input versions from upstream `ETLOutput` records,
+- node tasks load required artifact manifests from upstream `ETLArtifact` records,
 - publication is explicit and transactional,
 - QA is stored as data,
 - run history is durable,